Slow Burn (Atreyu song)

 "Slow Burn" is the fourth and final single from Atreyu's fourth album Lead Sails Paper Anchor.
 Due to "Doomsday" only being released in the UK, it is known as their third US single.

 Music video

 Atreyu held a contest on YouTube, for the winner to star in the "Slow Burn" music Video.
-The terms of the contest were that you must lipsync part 1, 2, or 3 of the song.
-The Contest began on June 27, 2008, and ended on July 13, 2008.
+The contestants were required to lip-sync part 1, 2, or 3 of the song.
+The contest began on June 27, 2008, and ended on July 13, 2008.

 Chart performance

 The single has so far peaked at #16 on the Hot Mainstream Rock Tracks and #16 on the Hot Modern Rock Tracks.
-This is their fourth single to chart on the Billboard Mainstream rock chart, and third to chart on Billboard Modern rock chart.
+This is Atreyu's fourth single to chart on the Billboard Mainstream rock chart, and third to chart on Billboard Modern rock chart.